 If the item may contain hazardous materials, or contain materials of a sensitive disposal nature, Procurement will contact the Environmental and Occupational Health Office for guidance.

 Procurement shall arrange for transfer or disposal of surplus items.
 Methods of transfer or disposal include the following:

-Formal protests of contract awards shall be made in writing to the Assistant VP for Procurement and shall be filed within ten (10) calendar days after the protesting party knows or should have known of the facts giving rise to the protest.
+Formal protests of contract awards shall be made in writing to the Director for Procurement and shall be filed within ten (10) calendar days after the protesting party knows or should have known of the facts giving rise to the protest.
 Protests filed after ten (10) calendar days will not be considered.
 The written protest shall include, at a minimum, the following information:

-An appeal of a decision of the Assistant VP for Procurement may be made to the College’s Vice President for Finance and Operations.
-Notification of the intent to appeal a decision of the Assistant VP for Procurement shall be communicated to the Assistant VP of Procurement, via mail or email, within two (2) business days of receipt of the decision.
+An appeal of a decision of the Director for Procurement may be made to the College's Vice President for Finance and Operations.
+Notification of the intent to appeal a decision of the Director for Procurement shall be communicated to the Assistant VP of Procurement, via mail or email, within two (2) business days of receipt of the decision.
 The actual appeal shall be filed not later than seven (7) calendar days after the receipt of such decision.
 The appeal shall contain a detailed statement of the factual and legal grounds upon which a reversal or modification is deemed warranted specifying any errors of law or information not previously considered.
 A decision of an appeal will be made as expeditiously as possible.
 The decision of the Vice President of Finance and Operations shall be final with respect to administrative remedies.

 The debriefing shall be limited to discussion of the unsuccessful bidder's proposal and may not include discussion of a competing bidder's confidential or proprietary information.
 The debriefing shall be factual, consistent with the evaluation of the proposal and may provide information on areas in which the unsuccessful bidder's proposal was deemed weak or deficient.